neonbjb/ocotillo/README.md

 This repo is for ocotillo, a pytorch-based ML model that does state-of-the-art English speech transcription.
 While this is not necessarily difficult to accomplish with the libraries available today, every one that I have run to is excessively complicated and therefore difficult to use.
 Ocotillo is dirt simple.
-It does its job in under 500 lines of code, and it does a **good** job.
+The APIs I offer have almost no configuration options: just feed your speech in and go.

+It's also fast.
+It traces the underlying model to torchscript.
+This means most of the heavy lifting is done in C++.
+The transcribe script achieves a processing rate <>x faster than realtime on an NVIDIA A5000 GPU.

 ## Model Description